yycho0108/CartPole_AI/README.md

 If that doesn't suffice, I will implement the Agent with a Convolutional Network.
 Given that the state space is anticipated to be enormous, it is impractical to use a Q-table.

+I speculate that the Net doesn't learn very well because the changes in reward that occur due to a "better" move is very small (in the order of 1e-2); a better normalization scheme would be necessary.
+But how?

 ---
 ![Running](images/game.png)